NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 ---
 title: The Trinity Doctrine in the Bible
-tags: [Trinity, Arianism, Deity of Christ]
+tags: [Trinity, Arianism, Deity of Christ, Featured]
 ---
 The Trinity Doctrine is probably the most misunderstood and attacked Christian doctrine.
 It is firmly rooted in the Bible.
 Here is a list of scriptures that prove or support the trinity doctrine along with explanations.
 This list will be continually expanded.